 A Registered Valuer's Report is a comprehensive market valuation completed by a licensed property valuer.
 It includes an in-person inspection of the property along with comparative market analysis to determine the current market value.
 Unlike an online estimate or agent's appraisal, this report is independent, detailed, and recognised by banks for lending purposes.

-Common Scenarios Where a Valuer’s Report Is Needed
+When a Registered Valuer's Report Is Required

-• When building a new home: Whether it’s a land-and-build package or custom construction, the bank will want assurance about the value of the completed home.
+- •When building a new home: Whether it's a land-and-build package or custom construction, the bank will want assurance about the value of the completed home.

-• Buying off the plans (turnkey property): Without a physical home to inspect, banks require a valuation based on plans and specifications.
+- •Buying off the plans (turnkey property): Without a physical home to inspect, banks require a valuation based on plans and specifications.

 Who Can Complete One?